chainstacklabs/developer-hub-content/info-articles/crypto-tokens-erc20-erc721-erc1155/Article.md

 ## Introduction

 With the rise in popularity of blockchain technologies and cryptocurrencies, we are seeing many more tokens being created.
 But what are they, exactly?
-This post will go over three of the most common types of crypto tokens: ERC20, ERC721, and ERC1155.
+This post will go over some of the most common types of crypto tokens: ERC20, ERC777, ERC721, and ERC1155.

 ## What are Tokens?